-A film which manages to be both terrifying and deeply moving, Nicolas Roeg’s Don’t Look Now is a classic piece of 1970s cinema in which Venice is transformed from a blissful escape to a hallucinatory labyrinth.
+A film that manages to be both terrifying and deeply moving, Nicolas Roeg’s Don’t Look Now is a classic piece of 1970s cinema in which Venice is transformed from a blissful escape to a hallucinatory labyrinth.
 The film marries the traditional qualities of the ghost story with a moving evocation of memory and grief.
 It follows married couple Laura and John Baxter who have travelled to Venice following the tragic death of their daughter.
 Their attempts to overcome their grief are thwarted by the intrusion of the supernatural into their lives, making them believe their daughter may still be alive.
 Both the Baxters and the viewer are left in the dark about what is real and what is an illusion, and all we are left with is an indelible image of a red coat, and the impression that even in palatial Venice, there is terror lurking around every corner.

-Filmed largely in the Cinecittà studio in Rome, Casanova is Venice as imagined through the surreal prism of Federico Fellini’s twisted vision.
+Filmed largely in the Cinecittà studio in Rome, Fellini’s Casanova is Venice as imagined through the surreal prism of Federico Fellini’s twisted vision.
 Only the opening half hour is set in Venice, in one of the few cinematic attempts to portray the Venetian Carnival in full swing.
 This being Fellini, the excess and debauchery for which the carnival is legendary are amplified to an outrageous extent.
 It portrays Casanova’s entry to the world of sexual excess and decadence, which he would later make his own.
-Donald Sutherland’s Casanova is an enthusiastic participant in this debauchery which marks the beginning of his career of sexual abandon throughout Europe.
-The rest of the film sees Casanova travel to Paris, London and Germany but it is in Venice where the heights of licentiousness occur, setting the tone of extravagant abundance in this film.
+Donald Sutherland’s Casanova is an enthusiastic participant in this debauchery, which marks the beginning of his career of sexual abandon throughout Europe.
+The rest of the film sees Casanova travel to Paris, London and Germany, but it is in Venice where the heights of licentiousness occur, setting the tone of extravagant abundance in this film.

 Adapted from Henry James’ novel by director Iain Softley, The Wings of the Dove revels in the beauty of Venice, which it juxtaposes with the pettiness and selfishness of its characters.
 The film depicts Venice as it was in the early 20th century, when it was still part of the ‘Grand Tour’ for British and American aristocrats.
 The gondolas, palazzi and bridges of Venice are portrayed in lush period style as the backdrop to the story of Millie Theale, played by Alison Elliott, a terminally ill American heiress embarking on the Grand Tour in her final years, and the impoverished British aristocrat Kate Croy, played by Helena Bonham Carter, who hatches a plan to inherit Millie’s fortune.
 The story of deceit, irreconcilable love and tragic illness is given the perfect setting in a Venice of decaying beauty and aristocratic indulgence.

-Italian films set in Venice are surprisingly rare and this 2000 film by director Silvio Soldini is the best example.
+Italian films set in Venice are surprisingly rare, and this 2000 film by director Silvio Soldini is the best example.
 It follows the well-worn pattern of a holiday gone wrong, but adds a dose of eccentric charm in the form of protagonist Rosalba Barletta, played by the effervescent Licia Maglietta.
-She is a put upon house wife who, stranded on a holiday, hitchhikes to Venice to escape her domineering and deceitful husband.
+She is a put-upon housewife who, stranded on a holiday, hitchhikes to Venice to escape her domineering and deceitful husband.
 She finds solace in Fernando Girasole, played by Bruno Ganz, and his peculiar bunch of friends and acquaintances.
 The eccentricity of Bread and Tulips’ depiction of Venice marks this out as a particularly Italian take on the conventional Venetian romance, and the performance of Maglietta precludes the tendency towards schmaltz which the film otherwise exhibits.

 A dissolute aristocrat finds solace and refuge in Venice, before embracing the darker side of the city, in Julian Jarrold’s adaptation of the novel by Evelyn Waugh.
-This typical Venetian tale is told with class and wit in Jarrold’s film, as the middle class Charles Ryder travels to Venice with his aristocratic friend Sebastian Flyte, played by Matthew Goode and Ben Whishaw.
+This typical Venetian tale is told with class and wit in Jarrold’s film, as the middle-class Charles Ryder travels to Venice with his aristocratic friend Sebastian Flyte, played by Matthew Goode and Ben Whishaw, respectively.
 Newfound freedom is followed by deep betrayal in the city.
 Waugh’s story of lost youth and disappointed expectations has been adapted several times, perhaps most successfully by Granada Television in 1981, and this most recent film adaptation is a more ostentatious take on Waugh’s tale of decadence and failed dreams.